Participate In The Human Rights Camp

-Registration is opened to all fifth grade students who attend Montgomery County Public Middle Schools.
+Registration is opened to all fifth grade students who attend Montgomery County Elementary Schools.
 However, only 40 students (20 boys and 20 girls) are selected to participate in the three-day session.

 The criteria for attending the camp is based upon students who have demonstrated the following types of actions, words, and activities; or have an interest in diversity, tolerance, or human rights:

 Students who have consistently demonstrated small (and large) acts of kindness